rust-unofficial/too-many-lists/src/third-arc.md

 *interior mutability*.
 So far we've only really interacted with *inherited mutability* (AKA external mutability): the mutability of a value is inherited from the mutability of its container.
-That is, you can't just randomly mutate some field of a non-mutable type because you feel like it.
+That is, you can't just randomly mutate some field of a non-mutable value because you feel like it.

 Interior mutability types violate this: they let you mutate through a shared reference.
 There are two major classes of interior mutability: cells, which